Concealer is a must-have in any makeup bag, but do you know how to use it properly?

 Many people use this technique to create an airbrushed look.
 It’s a great way to achieve a flawless makeup look, but it’s unnecessary.

-Concealer is a great way to brighten up the under-eye area and cover any blemishes.
-If you have oily skin, you will need to set your concealer with powder to prevent it from sliding off.
-If you have dry skin, you might be able to get away with not setting your concealer.
+Concealer is a great way to brighten the under-eye area and cover any blemishes.
+If you have oily skin, you must set your concealer with powder to prevent it from sliding off.
+If you have dry skin, you might get away with not setting your concealer.
 Ultimately, it depends on your skin type and your concealer.

 I hope this was helpful.
-If you have any questions, feel free to leave them in the comments below.
+If you have any questions, please leave them in the comments below.